UoW-CPC/rabbda-earthquakes-application/README.md

 plus a database with all previous requests.
 4. __hive-etl-pipeline.log:__ contains information about the ETL pipeline, e.g. Hive logs.
-5. __hive-etl-pipeline:__ folder under the data folder which contains static data for cities and seismograph-stations, plus a database from which the pipeline decides if it must create the Hive database, tables, and upload those static data.
+5. __hive-etl-pipeline:__ folder under the data folder which contains static data for cities and seismograph-stations, plus a database from which the pipeline decides if it must create the Hive database, tables, and upload static data.

 __Warning:__ This process is time consuming and resource intensive.
 Therefore be patient and be careful how many data you want to process.

-##### Data visualisations with Tableau.
+#### Data visualisations with Tableau.
 An important aspect of every big data solution is the visualisation of the data and the results of each analysis process.

 Jupyter Notebooks is a well established data  analytics solutions that allow us to perform advanced analytics and create graphs and visualisations.